While ginger is an ingredient in many recipes, ginger desserts are where it really shines.

 They’re buttery, flaky, and more sweet than spicy.
 Even so, you’ll still get enough of that ginger kick to let you know it’s in there.

-It has all the sweet deliciousness of a regular apple crisp, but the ginger gives it another layer of flavor that somehow makes it feel even more warm, welcoming, and homey.
+It has all the sweet deliciousness of a regular apple crisp.
+Plus, the ginger gives it another layer of flavor that somehow makes it feel even more homey.

 The crisp topping really sets this recipe apart.
 The filling is warm and delightful, but that crispy topping is where it’s at.